cmcb-warwick/ShapeSpaceExplorer/docs/shape_space_dynamic.markdown

 Once <code>Generate figures</code> button is pressed, a GUI for Self Organizing Maps Neural Network for shape feature space clustering will be shown \
 <img align="center" width=500px src="./img/neural_net.png">

-For each group analysis, the program creates a new folder with time stamp, for example <code>GroupAnalysis_2015-04-15_095836</code>.
+For each group analysis, the program creates a subfolder within a folder called <code>GroupAnalysis</code> in the Figures folder.
+The subfolder is named <code>Region_a_Groups_b</code> where <code>a</code> is the number of regions defined and <code>b</code> is the number of groups.
 The folder contains the following figures for each group: \
 <img align="center" width=500px src="./img/shape_space_grey.png">
 <img align="center" width=500px src="./img/shape_space_group.png">